 The Philatelic Communicator Journal of the American Philatelic Society Writers Unit #30 www.wu30.org Second Quarter 2017 Issue 196 Volume 51 Kaufmann, Houseman, Markovits and Woodward Chosen for 2017 WU30 Hall of Fame Donna O'Keefe Houseman Donna O'Keefe Houseman celebrated forty-five years with Amos Media this year.
 During her decades of professional editing, reporting, and writing for the stamp-hobby media, she has experienced a shift from handwriting and typewriters to computers and texts.
 She has witnessed publishing shifts in formats and increased online outreach.
 Through all those changes, she has provided engaging and relevant content.
 As a master of the Associated Press Stylebook, she ensures integrity for the philatelic message.
 Her body of work has reached nearly every American stamp collector and dealer.
-Currently, Donna is editorial director for the Amos Media group, consisting stamp of Linn's Stamp News and the Scott postage stamp catalogs, which include the six-volume. worldwide Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Covers and the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
+Currently, Donna is editorial director for the Amos Media stamp group, consisting of Linn's Stamp News and the Scott postage stamp catalogs, which include the six-volume, worldwide Scott Standard Postage Stamp Catalogue, the Scott Specialized Catalogue of United States Stamps and Co- jects were serving as editor of Linn's U.S. Stamp Yearbooks, Linn's Handbook series and more than fifty books where she worked with notable philatelic writers, including George Amick, Michael Baadke, Dick Graham, Ken Lawrence, Steve Rod and others.
+Donna shared that she "enjoyed writing Linn's

+Donna O'Keefe Houseman vers and the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
 She is the lead editor of the Scott Classic Specialized Catalogue of Stamps and Covers 1840-1940.
 She developed and edited the Linn's Handbook series and was instrumental in the development of Linns.com and Zillionsof-Stamps.com.
-Among her most rewarding philatelic editing projects were serving as editor of Linn's U.S. Stamp Yearbooks, Linn's Handbook series and more than fifty books where she worked with notable philatelic writers, including George Amick, Michael Baadke, Dick Graham, Ken Lawrence, Steve Rod and others.
-Donna shared that she "enjoyed writing Linn's 'Philatelic Gems' columns on the world's most intriguing and rarest stamps, a compilation of the columns resulted in a fivevolume set of books titled Philatelic Gems."
-The pride in her work is evident as reports that she "privileged to serve as editor of the most respected worldwide stamp catalogs, the Scott catalogs, and to work with a team of talented and well-respected editors in Linn's and Scott."
+Among her most rewarding philatelic editing pro- 'Philatelic Gems' columns on the world's most intriguing and rarest stamps, a compilation of the columns resulted in a fivevolume set of books titled Philatelic Gems."
+The pride in her work is evident as she reports that she is "privileged to serve as editor of the most respected worldwide stamp catalogs, the Scott catalogs, and to work with a team of talented and well-respected editors in Linn's and Scott."
 She is grateful to Michael Laurence, former editor-publisher of Linn's, for his guidance and for challenging her.
-Donna is a passionate collector of the stamps of Ireland.
-County Cork postal history and stampless covers and Great Britain stamps used in Ireland.
+Donna is a passionate collector of the stamps of Ireland, County Cork postal history and stampless covers and Great Britain stamps used in Ireland.
 She is married to husband Rick and enjoys spending time with her family, gardening, watching basketball and walking with her poodle.
 Editor's Note: Donna Houseman will be the speaker at the WU30 breakfast at APS StampShow on August 6.
 See note on page 13.
-CO